 1.1 Understand the Differences in Neon Structures

-1.1.1 There are 2 main types of advertising neon lights on the market:
+1.1.1 There are 2 main types of advertising neon lights on the market (We produce and sell both types at our factory) :

 Integrated Extruded Neon (The focus of this guide): This type of neon strip is produced using large-scale extrusion equipment.
 The LED strip and the protective material (Silicone or PVC) are molded into a single piece.
 It acts like a solid cable, with the LED strip tightly sealed inside the protective layer.